grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "That can't be fucking Shakes.
 It sounds like a supertanker or an aircraft carrier or something.
 Go get Hemi.
 I think he should hear this."

 Cassandra went off to the galley, leaving Percy listening to the contact.
-She came back with Hemi, who held a tin cup with the dregs of cold coffee in the bottom.
+She came back with Hemi, who held his tin cup with the dregs of cold coffee in the bottom.
 He slipped the headphones on and stood there, his coffee cup tilting around his fingers, staring at the gauges on the sonar and watching them bobble up and down.
 He flipped some filters on and listened again.

 "Well," Hemi said, "that is strange.
 It does sound like a tanker or something big just from sheer volume.
 But it is moving very fast, too fast for a big ship..."
 He paused listening again.
 "It is closer now, and I can hear the prop revolutions...
 The frequencies are all wrong.
 The prop is spinning too fast, and sounds small, not like a big ship screw."